BDI-pathogens/ShiverCovid/README.md

 - pangolin (https://github.com/cov-lineages/pangolin)
 - qc

-The workflow will fail upon error.
+The snakemake workflow will fail upon error.
 Once an issue is resolved, it can be restarted and will do so at the point of failure.

 # Prerequisites